 Hi everyone, my name is Jeff Jones and I’m a newly sponsored shooter for TANDEMKROSS.
 I shot my first Steel Challenge match (RFPI) in July of 2016 at the ripe old age of 52.
 Since then I’ve competed in numerous level I, II and III matches in multiple states and have become a GM in RFPO, RFRI and PCCO an M in RFPI and a B in OPEN.
 I also shoot USPSA in the limited division.

-I plan on being at a lot of matches this year and should be easy to find: I’ll be guy in the red safari hat with the Steel Challenge logo on the front and the [ T K ] logo on the sides.
+I plan on being at a lot of matches this year and should be easy to find: look for the black safari hat with the Steel Challenge logo on the back and the TK logo on the front.
 TANDEMKROSS was kind enough to allow me to post on their blog, where I hope you can find something that helps you reach your goals.
 Thanks for reading.

 Welcome to the TANDEMKROSS blog series on the Steel Challenge and Rimfire Challenge shooting sports.
 In every installment, our hope is that you learn something about these shooting sports that you didn’t know.
 It might be on the history of the sports, a shooting technique, training tip , information on equipment or a suggestion from one of you.
 Our goal is to have the blog updated bi-monthly, sometimes it will be early, sometimes late.
 It’s like the steel challenge, sometimes you’re in the zone and crush the stage one for one, other times you couldn’t hit the 18”x24” plate if it was 5 feet in front of you.